|What is SciVal?||How to login into SciVal?|

-How the institutional hierarchy was created in SciVal
+How was the institutional hierarchy created in SciVal?

 To create the institutional hierarchy in SciVal, ORI provided Elsevier with the list of staff associated each School, Research Centre, and Research Institute.
 The organisational structure created within SciVal represents a snapshot of the staff composition at a point in time, but it is recognised that the staff membership within each organisational unit is dynamic.
 Staff can belong to more than one organisational unit, and this is reflected in the hierarchy within SciVal.

 The initial setup of the ECU organisation structure was based on HR data from EIMS obtained in November 2016.
 Some additional staff members were included based on data obtained directly from Research Centres and Research Institutes, including 2015 Annual Reports.
 The ECU institutional hierarchy will be revised later in 2017.
 For any questions regarding the included researchers and/or the structure, please liaise with staff in ORI.

 Details of the staff included in the institutional hierarchy